 Career Achievers: Thriving as a Long-Time, Actively Publishing, Children’s-YA Author by Cynthia Leitich Smith from Cynsations.
-CYN NOTE: Deeply reflective interview series, featuring insights from established voices like Monica Brown, Shutta Crum, Alex Flinn, Margaret Peterson Haddix, Uma Krishnaswami, G. Neri, Joy Preble, Nancy Werlin, David Lubar, and more.
+CYN NOTE: Deeply reflective interview series, featuring insights from established voices like Monica Brown, Shutta Crum, Alex Flinn, Claudia Gray, Margaret Peterson Haddix, Uma Krishnaswami, G. Neri, Joy Preble, Laura Ruby, Alex Sanchez, Nancy Werlin and more.

 Eight Basics to Know about the Children’s Book Publishing Industry from Roxie Munro.
 PEEK: “Most people don’t realize it, but authors have to buy their own books!
 When I had my first book published, I thought I’d get boxes of free books.
 Wrong.
 I get ten; 15 if I fight for it in my contract.”